zbaker94/Obsidian-Coding/React/Principles/Best practices for balancing customization with configuration and ensuring reusability.md

 The component in teal could be a reusable `ProductTableHeader` component.
 The elements in red could be reusable `ProductTableRow` components.
 These could even be broken down further to consider the individual `div` elements and styling that make up their layout.

-Once you know what components you will need and how that relates to the reusable pieces that have already been built, you can go on to design any new components.
+Once you know which components you will need and how that relates to the reusable pieces that have already been built, you can go on to design any new components.

 ## Define Component Boundaries